 Now it’s puzzle time!
 We’ve got our ideas out on paper squares where we can sort, rearrange, look for continuity, look for ideas that don’t belong, look for redundancies, look for redundancies, etc.

 Imagine that you and a friend have planned a series of visits where you can explain your message (the theme of your book) to her one visit at a time.
 Your friend doesn’t know anything about your message and it’s going to take more than one visit for you to unveil it in full.
 What are you going to share with her on that first visit?
 How are you going to introduce her to your idea – get her set up for future visits?
-Do you have an idea written on one of your PostIt notes that introduces her your message for the first time?
+Do you have an idea written on one of your PostIt notes that introduces her to your message for the first time?
 That’s PostIt note number one.

 What would you share with your friend on her second visit?
 You’ve already introduced her to your message during visit one; what is the next idea you want to share with her that will lead, eventually to the core of your theme?
 That’s PostIt note number two.
-Imagine a third visit, and so on.
-As you tell your story from beginning to end, you will see a logical progression unfold before you, like stepping stones on a path (going through this exercise you may need to add a PostIt or two, or take a few away).
-Remember, your friend doesn’t know anything about your story, you can’t assume that she has the same context you do as the author – that’s why you have to begin at the beginning, introduce your message and lay it out, step by step in logical progression, using your PostIt notes as the stepping stones.
+Imagine the third visit, and so on.
+As you tell your story from beginning to end, you will see a logical progression unfold before you, like stepping stones on a path (going through this exercise you may need to add a PostIt or two or take a few away).
+Remember, your friend doesn’t know anything about your story, you can’t assume that she has the same context you do as the author – that’s why you have to begin at the beginning, introduce your message, and lay it out, step by step in a logical progression, using your PostIt notes as the stepping stones.
 You can click here to see how I arranged my PostIt notes for ‘Write a Book in 30 Days.’

 Next week we’ll create an outline from our ‘stepping stones.’
 Leave me a comment here to let me know how you’re doing.